mooxphp/jobs/README.md

 ## Usage

-Just run a Background Job and go to the route `/admin/jobs` to see the jobs.
+Start your queue with `php artisan queue:work`, run a Background Job (use following example, if you need one) and go to the route

+-   `/admin/jobs` to see the jobs running and done
+-   `/admin/waiting-jobs` to see or delete waiting jobs
+-   `/admin/failed-jobs` to see, retry or delete failed jobs
+-   `/admin/job-batches` to see job batches, or prune the batch table

 ## Example Job